MalphasWats/hawk/articles/assembly.markdown

 Don't try moving it, it will take a while for the solder to cool and re-solidify and any movement during this time will knock components off their pads.
 Also the board itself is **HOT**.

 You might also notice that I stuck the board to my desk with some double sided tape.
 I thought this was a really clever idea that would help me to place things without everything sliding all over the place.
 It turned out to be a **REALLY BAD IDEA**.
-The heat from the hot air gun made the adhesive on the tap melt and stick to everything that I didn't want it to - I still have a sticky patch on my desk.
+The heat from the hot air gun made the adhesive on the tape melt and stick to everything that I didn't want it to - I still have a sticky patch on my desk.
 It took a lot of effort to get it off the bottom of the board.
-I have since bought a nice little clamp harness thing.
+I have since [bought a nice little pcb holder thing](https://thepihut.com/products/adafruit-fully-adjustable-pcb-clamp-holder-ada3791).

 Once it had cooled, I soldered some header pins to the programming header with a regular soldering iron.